laneystrange/comp3410-pa2/README.md

 ###### PART ONE

-My answer to 1A is located in the original debugme.asm file, which I have modified.
+My answer to part one A is located in the original debugme.asm file, which I have modified.
-My answer to 1B is as follows:
+My answer to part one B is as follows:

 Initally, as mentioned in the instructions, debugme.asm failed to assemble.